funmagsoft/ecare-infrastructure/infra-foundation/README.md

 Networking, foundational infrastructure, and Terraform state authentication for the ecare project.

+> **Note**: This is part of the [ecare-infrastructure monorepo](../../README.md).
+All paths in this documentation are relative to the `infra-foundation` directory unless otherwise specified.

 ## Purpose

-This repository is the **first phase** of the infrastructure setup and provides:
+This component is the **first phase** of the infrastructure setup and provides:

 1. **Core Networking Infrastructure**: Virtual Networks, Subnets, Network Security Groups (NSG), and optional VPN Gateway

 2. **Terraform State Authentication**: Service Principals, Federated Identity Credentials (FIC), and RBAC role assignments that enable GitHub Actions workflows to authenticate to Azure and manage infrastructure using Terraform

-### Why This Repository Exists
+### Why This Component Exists

-This repository establishes the **foundational layer** that all other infrastructure depends on:
+This component establishes the **foundational layer** that all other infrastructure depends on:

 - **Network Foundation**: All Azure resources (AKS, Storage, Key Vault, PostgreSQL) require network connectivity.
-This repository creates the Virtual Network, subnets, and network security rules.
+This component creates the Virtual Network, subnets, and network security rules.

 - **Terraform State Management**: Before any infrastructure can be deployed via Terraform in GitHub Actions, authentication must be configured.
-This repository's `bootstrap` module creates Service Principals and Federated Identity Credentials for Terraform repositories to authenticate to Azure and manage state files.
+The `bootstrap` module creates Service Principals and Federated Identity Credentials for Terraform components to authenticate to Azure and manage state files.

-## What This Repository Creates
+## What This Component Creates

 ### Infrastructure Resources